 In 2007, the Profession Commission of the Branch of Thai Traditional Medicine (TTM) from the Thai Ministry of Public Health issued a study curriculum of 330 hours to educate Thai Traditional Medicine Assistants.
 Up to today, it’s undoubtedly one of the most unknown Traditional Thai Medicine courses in Thailand.

 Upon successful completion of the TTM Assistant training course, the practitioners are allowed to perform and practice certain tasks of fully qualified TTM practitioners in public and private health service facilities (medical clinics, hospitals, and so on), if their practice is under the supervision of another fully licensed practitioner.

-Before the publication and implementation of this TTM Assistant curriculum, the well-known 372-hour Thai Massage curriculum (often also called Royal Thai Massage or Therapeutic Thai Massage curriculum) from the Ministry of Public Health had the same purpose.
+Before the publication and implementation of this TTM Assistant curriculum, the well-known 372-hours Thai Massage curriculum (often also called Royal Thai Massage or Therapeutic Thai Massage curriculum) from the Ministry of Public Health had the same purpose.

 Let’s take a look at the contents of the curriculum.

 The study curriculum is divided in various sections.
 In each section, for most of the subjects, there’s both a theoretical and a practical course component.